amokfa/pp_paths/README.md

 ## TODO:

 .
-An ncurses interface similar to vim folds?
+An ncurses interface similar to vim folds(/making a ranger plugin would be better)

-. add some formatting options

 . for some reason, modules don't work properly if loaded from the repl

 .
 Integrate it with ranger

 .
-Find a better name for common base name(pass a name at cli)
+Find a better name for common base name(pass a name at cli?)

 . -c doesn't collapse directories if they were an external node in ip.

+.
+There are still some formatting bugs